simulot/immich-go/readme.md

 * **Immich Server:** You need a running Immich server to use Immich-Go.
   * Prepare the server's URL (http://your-ip:2283 or https://your-domain.tld)
   * Collect an API key for each Immich user.
-* **Basic knowledge of command line:** Immich-Go is a command-line tool, so you should be comfortable using a terminal.
+* **Basic Knowledge of Command Line:** Immich-Go is a command-line tool, so you should be comfortable using a terminal.
-* Optional: install `exiftool` to get the date of capture from the photo's metadata.

-## Upgrading from the original `immich-go`, version 0.22 and earlier
+## Upgrading from the Original `immich-go`, Version 0.22 and Earlier

 This version is a complete rewrite of the original `immich-go` project.
 It is designed to be more efficient, more reliable, and easier to use.
 It is also more flexible, with more options and features.
 As a consequence, the command line options have changed.
 Please refer to the documentation for the new options.

 The visible changes are:
-- **Adoption of the linux convention** for the command line options: use 2 dashes for long options.
+- **Adoption of the Linux Convention** for the command line options: use 2 dashes for long options.
 - Complete restructuring of the CLI logic:
   - The `upload` command accepts 3 sub-commands: `from-google-photos`, `from-folder`, `from-immich`.
 This removes all ambiguity from the options.
   - The new `archive` command takes advantage of this sub-command logic.
-It is possible to archive from a Google Photos takeout, a folder tree or an Immich server.
+It is possible to archive from a Google Photos takeout, a folder tree, or an Immich server.

 The upgrade process consists of installing the new version over the previous one.
 You can check the version of the installed `immich-go` by running `immich-go --version`.

 # Installation

 ## Prerequisites

 - For pre-built binaries: No prerequisites needed
 - For building from source:
   - Go 1.23 or higher
   - Git
 - Optional dependencies: